AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 Step 1: Data Unification

-The foundation is connecting all your data sources into a unified data model.
-This means ingesting data from your e-commerce platform (Shopify, BigCommerce), ad platforms (Meta, Google, TikTok), email and SMS tools (Klaviyo, Omnisend), subscription platforms (Recharge, Skio), support tools (Gorgias, Zendesk), and analytics tools (Google Analytics, Segment).
+The foundation is connecting all your data into a unified model.
+That means ingesting from your e-commerce platform (Shopify, BigCommerce), ad platforms (Meta, Google, TikTok), email and SMS tools (Klaviyo, Omnisend), subscription platforms (Recharge, Skio), support tools (Gorgias, Zendesk), and analytics tools (Google Analytics, Segment).

 Data unification is harder than it sounds.
 Each platform has its own data model, its own identifiers, its own update cadence, and its own quirks.
-Matching a Meta ad click to a Shopify order to a Klaviyo email open to a Recharge subscription requires probabilistic identity resolution — connecting records that share some identifiers but not others.
+Matching a Meta ad click to a Shopify order to a Klaviyo email open to a Recharge subscription requires probabilistic identity resolution, connecting records that share some identifiers but not all.

 Step 2: Pattern Detection

-Once data is unified, the AI analyzes it for patterns that humans would miss.
-This includes:
+Once data is unified, the AI looks for patterns humans would miss:

 Temporal patterns.
 How does customer behavior change over time?
 Are there seasonal trends?
 Do certain acquisition cohorts behave differently at specific lifecycle stages?

 Correlation patterns.
 Which marketing activities correlate with downstream behaviors?
 Does a specific email flow correlate with higher LTV?
-Do customers who contact support within their first 30 days actually retain better (a counterintuitive finding some brands discover)?
+Do customers who contact support within their first 30 days actually retain better?
+(We saw exactly this counterintuitive finding at Scentbird.)

 Anomaly patterns.
-What is changing unexpectedly?
+What's changing unexpectedly?
 Is a particular product's return rate spiking?
 Has a campaign's performance degraded?
-Is a customer segment's purchase frequency declining?
+Is a segment's purchase frequency declining?

 Segment patterns.
 How do different customer groups behave differently?
-Which segments are growing vs. shrinking?
+Which segments are growing or shrinking?
 Which have the highest profit margins?
 Which are most responsive to which channels?

-Pattern detection uses a combination of statistical analysis (regression, time series decomposition, clustering) and machine learning (gradient boosted trees, neural networks, probabilistic models).
-The specific techniques matter less than the outcome: surfacing non-obvious insights from complex, multi-dimensional data.
+Pattern detection uses a mix of statistical analysis (regression, time series decomposition, clustering) and machine learning (gradient boosted trees, neural networks, probabilistic models).
+The specific techniques matter less than the outcome: surfacing non-obvious insights from complex multi-dimensional data.

 Step 3: Impact Scoring

 Not every pattern is worth acting on.
-Impact scoring estimates the potential business value of acting on each insight.
-This involves:
+Impact scoring estimates the business value of each insight.

 Estimating actionability.
-Can you actually do something about this insight with the tools and resources available?
-A recommendation to "improve your product quality" is not actionable.
-A recommendation to "adjust your Meta bid strategy for this audience segment" is.
+Can you actually do something about it with the tools and resources you have?
+"Improve your product quality" isn't actionable.
+"Adjust your Meta bid strategy for this audience segment" is.

 Projecting ROI.
-What is the expected return if you act on this recommendation?
-This requires modeling the likely impact of the recommended action, which is inherently uncertain but can be estimated from historical data and analogous situations.
+What's the expected return if you act?
+This requires modeling the likely impact, which is inherently uncertain but can be estimated from historical data and analogous situations.

 Step 4: Prioritization and Delivery

-The final step is ranking recommendations by expected impact and delivering them in a format that enables action.
-The best systems do not dump 50 recommendations on you — they surface the top 3-5 actions that will have the most impact this week, with clear explanations of why each matters and what to do about it.
+The final step is ranking recommendations by expected impact and delivering them in a format that drives action.
+The best systems don't dump 50 recommendations on you.
+They surface the top 3 to 5 actions that matter this week, with clear explanations of why and what to do about each one.

-This is where the user experience of a recommendation engine matters enormously.
-A recommendation that sits in a dashboard nobody checks is worthless.
-A recommendation that appears in your daily workflow, explains itself clearly, and links directly to the action required is transformative.
+The user experience matters enormously.
+A recommendation sitting in a dashboard nobody checks is worthless.
+A recommendation that lands in your daily workflow, explains itself, and links directly to the action required actually changes how a team operates.

 Types of Strategic Recommendations